openharmony/docs/en/application-dev/media/avcodec/video-decoding.md

     The following is the sample code:

     ```c++
-    struct Rect // Width and height of the source memory area.
+    struct Rect // Width and height of the source buffer.
+They are obtained by calling OnNewOutputBuffer.
     {
         int32_t width;
         int32_t height;
     };

-    struct DstRect // Width stride and height stride of the target memory area.
+    struct DstRect // Width stride and height stride of the destination buffer.
+They are set by the caller.
     {
         int32_t wStride;
         int32_t hStride;
     };

-    struct SrcRect // Width stride and height stride of the source memory area.
+    struct SrcRect // Width stride and height stride of the source buffer.
+They are obtained by calling OnNewOutputBuffer.
     {
         int32_t wStride;
         int32_t hStride;